hbctraining/spatial_nanocourse/lessons/visum_hd.md

   sketched.assay = "sketch"
 )
 ```
 Now that we have the sub-sampled data, we will switch to the "sketch" assay as our default.
-We will need to re-run some of the previous commands on this new sub-sampled assay.**Revisit `assays` and show how this has changed?**
+We will need to re-run some of the previous commands on this new sub-sampled assay. **Revisit `assays` and show how this has changed?
+We can also open the metadata to show that there is a column for leverage score**

 ```
+# check metadata
+object_filt@meta.data %>% View()

+# check for new assays
 object_filt@assays

 # switch to analyzing the full dataset (on-disk)